 The Treasury Department and Homeland Security aren’t the only departments outlining restrictions.
 As of the publication of this article, the U.S. Department of State has identified the following countries as State Sponsors of Terrorism: Cuba, North Korea, Iran, and Syria.
 This designation requires specific licenses from OFAC that must be approved prior to any activity being conducted.

-As discuss time and time again, the fiduciary responsibility always comes back to the organization and its board members.
+As we have discussed time and time again, the fiduciary responsibility always comes back to the organization and its board members.
 With this next level of complexity by operating abroad, one more government agency comes into play – the U.S. Department of Justice and the U.S. Attorney General.
 The DOJ not only required the IRS to expand on the questions asked during the 501(c)(3) application process for more accountability, the DOJ also works with OFAC to enforce the sanctions in place.

 We say all of this not to scare you out of conducting charitable activities in a foreign country, but to reinforce just how heavily scrutinized the activity is to keep everyone safe in the name of national security.
 It is difficult enough to learn how to acclimate to a unique culture.
 You certainly do not need the headache of running afoul with any of these additional agencies.